Italia (airship): Causes of crash

-The causes of the crash remain controversial even today.
-The main causes were the severe Arctic climate and the decision to head back to base in the teeth of a worsening gale, rather than continue across the Pole to attempt a landing in Canada.
+After nearly a century, the causes of the crash of the Italia remain controversial.
+The main causes were the severe Arctic climate and the decision to return to base in Spitsbergen in the midst of a worsening gale, rather than to continue across the Pole and attempt a landing in Canada.
 This fact drove meteorologist Finn Malmgren to attempt suicide twice soon after the crash.

-Another factor is the decision to let the airship rise above the cloud layer, causing heating and then expansion of the hydrogen, which triggered automatic valving of the gas.
-Once the engines were restarted, the ship dived through the cloud into freezing air again and, either because the automatic valves were jammed open, or because the ship had already lost too much gas above the clouds, it could no longer stay aloft.
-Although Umberto Nobile was blamed for the crash by the Italian fascist government and was the victim of a smear campaign in the press, one criticism, from the master airship pilot Hugo Eckener is perhaps justified—that Nobile should never have climbed above the cloud layer in the first place.
+Another factor was the decision to let the airship rise above the cloud layer, causing the expansion of the hydrogen, which triggered automatic valving of the gas.
+Once the engines were restarted, the dirigible descended through the clouds into freezing air again and, either because the automatic valves were jammed open, or because too much hydrogen had already been valved, the airship was too heavy to remain aloft.
+Although the Italian fascist government blamed Nobile for the crash and was the victim of a smear campaign in the press, one criticism, from the master zeppelin commander Hugo Eckener is perhaps justified—that Nobile should never have climbed above the cloud layer in the first place.

-Another possibility is a rupture of one of the gas cells, although it is difficult to understand why this would not have been noticed immediately by any of the crew on duty.
-The most recent theory suggests that the outer shell of the airship was damaged during the pre-flight ice removal, when a group of men wearing ice cleats hacked at the airship with pickaxes.
+Another possibility is a rupture of one of the gas cells, although this is unlikely as it almost certainly would have been noticed immediately by any of the crew on duty.
+The most recent theory suggests that the outer cover of the airship may have sustained damage during the pre-flight ice removal, when a group of men wearing ice cleats hacked at the airship with pickaxes.
 Felice Trojani, one of the airship engineers, reported in his book that in the years after the crash, he examined eleven different possible causes in detail without coming to any real solution.

-Recent analysis of the historical evidence shows that human fatigue probably played an important role in the crash.
-At the time of the crash Nobile may have been awake for at least 72 hours.
-Just before the crash, Nobile made three command errors of types associated with inadequate sleep.
+Recent analysis of the historical evidence shows that human fatigue probably played an important role in the crash of the Italia.
+At the time of the crash, Nobile may have been awake for at least 72 hours, i.e., three days; just prior to the crash, Nobile made three command errors of types associated with inadequate sleep.
 Sleep deprivation impairs aspects of cognitive functioning necessary for commanding flights, especially under such challenging conditions.
-Failure to choose a second-in-command was the main reason for the captain's sleep deprivation and therefore among the possible major contributing factor for the crash too, a poor choice which all the organizers were responsible for.
+Nobile's failure (or refusal) to choose a second-in-command was the primary reason for his sleep deprivation and may have directly led to the crash of the Italia.

+In 2019, Bruno Zolesi of the Italian national institute of geophysics and volcanology (INGV) "reconstructed the space weather conditions (i.e. the ionospheric conditions, solar physics and geomagnetism) at the time of the shipwreck, to attempt to explain the problems encountered in radio communications."
+The INGV states that the Italia's 9.4 MHz SOS signals "could not, even in undisturbed ionospheric conditions, be heard from the support vessel Città di Milan."
+Further analysis of geomagnetic data close to the polar region points to a geomagnetic storm in progress at the time of the crash.